Michael Machado: California State Assembly

 Machado represented the California State Assembly's 17th District from 1994 to 2000.
 He distinguished himself as a pragmatic legislator who supports education reform, "balanced" environmental regulations and tax relief for all Californians.
 Since his election in 1994, Machado has authored legislation protecting school children from perpetrators by creating safety zones around schools, establishing drug rehabilitation programs in county jails, and providing a moratorium on gun shows illegally selling weapons.
 During the last legislative session, he was instrumental in crafting legislation designed to stop the unfair practice of "predatory lending."

-Machado was the subject of a recall effort by the state GOP in 1995, which failed.
+Machado was the subject of a recall effort by the state GOP in the summer of 1995, which failed.

 California State Senate

 Machado chaired the Senate Banking Committee and the Sub-Committee on Delta Resources.
 He also served on the Senate Committees on Budget and Fiscal Review, Local Government, Natural Resources and Water, and Transportation and Housing.
 Additionally, he was a member of the Select Committees on the California Correctional System.
 Two of Machado's most notable accomplishments were Proposition 13 (Safe Drinking Water, Clean Water, Watershed Protection, and Flood Protection Bond Act) which Machado authored, and the passage of Proposition 50, the Water Security, Clean Drinking Water, Coastal and Beach Protection Act of 2002.

 Machado was supported by Handgun Control, the California League of Conservation Voters, California Nurses' Association, California Teachers Association, Building and Construction Trades, and many other labor groups.
 Machado also received the support of the California Abortion and Reproductive Rights Action League (CARAL) and Planned Parenthood.